bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

     - The `/fast` file system will be re-mounted to `/data/gpfs-1`.
     - `/fast` becomes a symbolic link to `/data` on all of the cluster.
     - **GPFS access will disappear for some time.

-# Pending Changes

-## Login Node Migration
+- Login Node Migration
     - The login nodes will be moved from physical machines to virtual machines in high-availability mode.
     - Further, they will be available as `login-1.research.hpc.bihealth.org` and `login-2...` instead of  `med-login{1,2}`.
+    - The same is true for, `med-transfer{1,2}` which will be replaced by `transfer-1.research.hpc.bihealth.org` and `transfer-2...`.
     - The aim is to improve stability and make everything easier to manage by administration.

-**Schedule**

-- `May 15, 2020:` Availability of the head nodes for testing.
-- `September 31, 2020:` (planned) New login nodes are the preferred connection method.
-- `Maybe 2021?` Old login nodes are switched off.

-## Transfer Node Migration (in planning)

-!!! note

-    :construction: This task is currently being planned.
-    No schedule has been fixed yet. :construction:

 ## CentOS 8 Migration (in planning)